 (1) Major Items.
-New Major Items consist of those items which exceed HQUSACE authority and which require submittal through the Assistant Secretary of the Army (CW) to the Office of Management and Budget (OMB) and the Congressional Committees on Appropriations for concurrence.
+New Major Items consist of those items which exceed HQUSACE authority and which require submittal through the ASA(CW) to OMB and the Congressional Committees on Appropriations for concurrence.
 The limit of Chief of Engineers authority is \$5,000,000.
 Continuing Major Items consist of those acquisitions costing more than \$5,000,000, which were previously submitted to and concurred in by OMB; and authorized by the Congressional committees.
 An update will be submitted on all continuing major items with scheduled obligations in the BY.
-Continuing Major Items with cost increases of 20% or more require reauthorization.
+Continuing Major Items with cost increases of 20 percent or more require re- authorization.
 Documentation to support the increase will be submitted along with an updated Economic Analysis.
 In the absence of Congressional action on the current year PRIP budget request, the President's current year program will be used for planning purposes with the assumption that the program request for continuing items and new starts will be enacted by 1 October of the current year.

 (2) Minor Items.
-For the BY, minor items are those items which exceed the capitalization threshold of \$250,000 but which do not exceed the Chief of Engineers authority level.
+For the BY, minor items are those items which exceed the capitalization threshold of \$500,000 but which do not exceed the Chief of Engineers authority level.